osberttt/gradeX-hackathon/README.md

 ## Features (This repository)

-**Automated Grading**: Leverage AI to automate grading tasks, saving instructors valuable time.
+**Automated Grading**: Leverage AI to automate grading tasks, and give back ratings on a scale of 1-10 for the answers.

-**Detailed Feedback**: Generate comprehensive feedback reports for students on why such grades are given.
+**Detailed Feedback**: Generate comprehensive feedback reports for students on why such ratings are given.

 ## Features (Future Development)